lokkdevv/Curve-Crafter/README.md

 # CurveCrafter

-**CurveCrafter** is a terminal-based tool that visualizes mathematical functions in real-time.
-It plots functions like quadratics, sine waves, linear, and more directly in the console.
-Making it both an educational and visually satisfying experience.
+**CurveCrafter** is a terminal-based tool that visualizes mathematical functions.
+It’s split into 2 parts, a very basic cli game-engine and a very basic math parser, so the project can be taken appart to take and use any tool you want.

 ---